 The challenge of step 2 is that the classifier may need to follow a long path of nodes in order to figure out a node's meaning.
 It has two consequences: first, the classifier needs to deal with the growing complexity in ambiguity introduced by each new label in the path; and, second, the classifier has to consider each new label in the context of the labels of the ancestor nodes, and, thus, partly resolve the ambiguity.
-Note, that the average length of a path from the root to a leaf node in DMOZ is 7.09.
+Note, that the average length of a path from the root to a leaf node in DMOZ is rather high and it constitutes 7.09 nodes.

-Steps 3 and 4 is where the real problems for humans begin.
-Even with classifications of average size, it is not easy to find all the classification alternatives.
-Consider, for instance, how many times you did not find an email in your mail directory.
-With large classifications this task becomes practically impossible.
+Steps 3 and 4 are where the real problems for humans begin.
+Even with classifications of an average size, it is not easy to find all the classification alternatives.
+With large classifications this task becomes practically unfeasible.
 For instance, think about possible classification alternatives in DMOZ, which has 477,786 English categories.
 Thus, at step 3, a human classifier may not be able to enumerate all the possible classification alternatives for an object.

 Step 4 requires abundant expertise and profound methodological skills on the side of the classifier.
 However, even an expert makes subjective decisions, what leads, when a classification is populated by several classifiers, to nonuniform, duplicate, and error-prone classification.
 If the get-specific rule is used, then the classifier has to parse the classification tree in a top-down fashion, considering at each parent node, which of its child nodes are appropriate for the classification.

-Note, that even if DMOZ enforces the classification of a Web page in a single category, among 3,047,643 links (classified in English labels), about 10.70% are classified in more than one node3.
+Note, that even if DMOZ encourages the classification of a Web page in a single category, among 3,047,643 links (classified in English labels), about 10.70% are classified in more than one node.
 And, about 91.36% of these are classified in two different nodes.
 This is not surprising given that DMOZ is populated by more than 70,000 classifiers, and that it has average branching factor of 4.00.

-Given all the above described complexity, humans still outperform machines in natural language understanding tasks [21], which are the core of steps 1 and 2.
-Still, the availability of electronic repositories that encode world knowledge (e.g., [13, 15]), and powerful natural language processing tools (e.g., [18, 13]) allows the machines to perform these steps reasonably well.
+Given all the above described complexity, humans still outperform machines in natural language understanding tasks [20], which are the core of steps 1 and 2.
+Still, the availability of electronic repositories that encode world knowledge (e.g., [12, 14]), and powerful natural language processing tools (e.g., [17, 12]) allows the machines to perform these steps reasonably well.
 Moreover, machines can be much more efficient and effective at steps 3 and 4, if the problem is encoded in a formal language, which is what we propose to do in our approach.